-This fall, we’re being mindful of what brings us daily JOY by writing gratitudes on a family pumpkin.
+This fall, be mindful of what brings your family daily JOY by writing gratitudes on a family pumpkin.
 Here’s how we’re doing it.

 This is a Halloween edition of our family’s animal name guessing game for kids.
 Test your knowledge of vampire, ghoul, and ghost-named animals!

 Actionable parenting tips on how to model the value of education to your children.

 Have you ever looked at your bucket of sidewalk chalk and thought, “What do we do with this?”
 Today, I’m here to inspire you with a very simple, family-friendly outdoor chalk mosaic art project.